 Eczema is a non-specific term that refers to an inflammatory presentation of a certain skin disorder of known or unknown origin.
 Eczema is a very common skin disease of children.
 If the baby develops eczema at the very early age of two or three months, there is often a family history of eczema or asthma.
 However, if a young baby does have eczema, it does not necessarily mean that he will suffer from this irritating skin condition all his life.
 Many children outgrow infantile eczema by the time they are around three years.

-Baby Eczema - Information on the Causes and Symptoms of the Eczema
+Eczema Causes and Symptoms

 In eczema there is redness, localised swelling, vesicle formation, rupture of this vesicle, and subsequent moist or actual weepy, watery discharges from the lesions that leave behind raw surfaces.
 There is also an intense desire to itch.
 The person scratches the affected area, and the condition gets worse.
 The symptoms are often worse and aggravated at night.